google/yggdrasil-decision-forests/documentation/rtd/tf_serving.md

 ./tensorflow_model_server --version
 ```

-In this example, we need a TF-DF model.
-We can use a pre-existing TF-DF model
+In this example, we use an already trained TF-DF model trained.
-trained on the Adult dataset.

 ```shell
 # Get a TF-DF model